 The most common circumstances are:

-- upon matrimonial separation, when a woman wishes to be known by her maiden name instead of her (former) husband’s name;
+upon matrimonial separation, when a woman wishes to be known by her maiden name instead of her (former) husband’s surname

-- some other reason connected with marriage, divorce or separation;
+some other reason connected with marriage, divorce, death or separation

-- a transsexual wishes to change her name after a gender change operation;
+a transsexual wishes to change their name after a gender change operation

-- an entertainer who wishes to use his stage name;
+an entertainer who wishes to adopt their stage name

-So long as you are not changing your name for fraudulent purposes, it doesn't matter what the reason is.
+So long as the reason is not for fraudulent purposes, it doesn't matter what it is.

 Who can make a deed poll?